gustavoc82/Data-Feeds-and-Technology/README.md

 - Minimum market value
 - Maximum market value

 Your task is to update these methods to perform the correct work based on the data from the sheet.
-These methods are already called in the command line interface, so you only need to implement the method.
+These methods are already called in the command-line interface, so you only need to implement the method.

 #### Answer

-To demonstrate fucntionationality we have prepopulated random property square footage, suburbs, cities, and values.
+To demonstrate functionality we have prepopulated random property square footage, suburbs, cities, and values Let's see the table.

 ![random_entries](./assets/randompropertyvalues.png)

-A console user can investigate mean price by selecting option 2 Calculate Mean which prompts the Main method to call the following CalculateMean() method which utilizes the count cell established at setup to establish the necessary range for calculation and appends the cell values to a list before returning the mean in a float variable.
+For each function we perform the following tasks:

+- Set the first sheet as the current worksheet.
+- Extract the numbers of properties in the data `nrows`.
+- Check that the `nrows` is greater than 0.
+- Use this value to feed the range selection function which returns an array of objects that include the prices of the properties.
+- Extract the values of the cells in the data range and put it in a `List`.
+- Use the `System.Linq` to perform the required calculation and return the value.

+Now, let's present each function's implementation separately and see the results using this data.

 ### Mean market Value

+A console user can investigate mean price by selecting option 2 Calculate Mean which prompts the main method to call the following `CalculateMean()` method which utilizes the count cell established at setup to establish the necessary range for calculation and appends the cell values to a list before returning the mean in a float variable.

 ```csharp
 static float CalculateMean()